 The sunset was at least as good as the sunrise.
 You know, the kind with a beautiful orange that silhouettes the trees, that fades through baby blue and into the deeper blue over your head.
 There was still a whisper of a breeze from the West that I had to face away from in order to stay warm.
 So while my eyes were glued to the flasher screen, I didn’t notice when all the light had drained from the sky.
 When I finally looked up, I was treated to an inky sky with a planetarium-quality view of the stars.
-This was an unanticipated treasure that kept me on my bucket just a little longer as I searched in vain for another walleye.
+This was an unanticipated treasure that kept me on my bucket just a little longer as I waited in vain for another walleye.
 Lack of another strike didn’t bother me, though; it was a great end to a satisfying day.

 For the most part, Tullibees are a creature of the deep.
 In summer, they can often be roaming anywhere in the water column with larger fish like pike, muskies, walleyes, and lake trout following them around, hoping to pick a few off.
 In the winter, look for them at or near the bottom while they feed on the tiny invertebrates that live in the mud.
 Find a soft mud bottom- often 30, 40, 50 feet deep, depending on the lake- and offer them small lures.
 If the lure is a minnow lookalike, make sure it’s a small one.
 Otherwise, think like a bug: “match the hatch,” as they say.
 And make it flashy and lively.